 The three areas you should focus on in the bathroom are medicine, makeup, and toiletries.
 Check the dates on all the medicine in the bathroom and throw away anything that is outdated.
 You should also get rid of things you have multiples of, like band-aids.
 Organize what’s left and try to fit everything in the same location.
 When it comes to toiletries, only keep things you use on a daily basis and get rid of the excess.
 For example, you can consolidate half-empty bottles of shampoo and only keep a few bars of soap on hand at a given time.
 Follow the same advice when sorting through your makeup and get rid of things that are outdated or unused.

 Extra clothes are the biggest item to purge in the bedroom.
 Although it can be difficult to part with your favorite T-shirt from college, if it’s worn out and rarely worn, then toss it out.
 You can always donate your used clothing to a local charity if that helps ease the pain.
 Then sort through your shoes, ties, purses, scarves, and jewelry and remove things you do not use.
-As a rule of thumb, you should toss everything that is not related to dressing or sleeping in the bedroom.
+As a rule of thumb, you should toss everything that is not related to dressing or sleeping out of the bedroom.

 The garage is easily one of the messiest places of the home because it usually doubles as a storage space.
 Start by organizing the garage and placing like items in groups.
 Then go through each group and get rid of excess things, like that fifth pair of pliers you rarely use.
 Look through any paints or chemicals you have stored and throw away things that are outdated.
 Just remember to be careful about throwing away chemicals and discard any hazardous waste properly.
 Get rid of or sell things that you no longer use, such as exercise equipment or bicycles.